xmarva/xmarva.github.io/_pages/about.md

 Hey there, welcome to my website!

-I’m a **Machine Learning Engineer**, currently focused on **Computer Vision** and **GenAI**.
+I'm an **AI Engineer & Researcher** working with both classical and generative AI in **NLP** and **CV**.

+Currently, I’m studying **Cognitive Science** and am deeply interested in philosophy (science, language, and consciousness), psychology, and neurobiology.

+I can train models to generalize your data and generate new ones to solve practical engineering tasks.
+But what kind of AI engineer doesn’t dream of solving the mystery of consciousness and contributing to the creation of strong AI?

-I’m all about creating ✨*beautiful*✨ Deep Learning.
-To me, beauty is a mix of clean code, creative ideas, efficient models, and solid results.
+I love creating ✨*beautiful*✨ solutions — clean code, creative ideas, efficient models, and solid results.

 It would be very bold to claim I always succeed.
-Sometimes it’s a bit of a hot mess (who isn’t?).
-Still, I’m hooked on the idea of beauty and always chasing it.
+Sometimes it’s a bit messy (who hasn’t been there?), but I’m always chasing that ideal.

-When I’m not lost in code you’ll find me out in nature, hiking or finding balance through meditation.
-Also firmly believe *salmon nigiri* is the pinnacle of existence 🍣
+In my free time, I enjoy being in nature, hiking, or finding balance through meditation.
+A good work-life balance is key to productive thinking.
+Also, salmon nigiri might just be the peak of human existence 🍣.